jeff-adkisson/swe-3643-spring-2024/project/README.md

 You can do this.
 Be confident in yourself and budget your time wisely.
 I am here to help you but you must do the work.
 Do *not* wait until the last minute to engage this project.

+#### I Still Feel Very Nervous

+You must learn some things on your own, but you are not alone.

+I am going to help you when you get stuck.

+We are dedicating the last four lecture periods of the class to project work.
+I will be in the classroom to help people who need advice, additional resources, etc.

+Every semester I see nervous students achieve great things when given a bit of a push and a lot of support. **You can do this.**

 #### This is a Testing Class.
 Why Are We Writing a Web Application?

 1. You need practice building applications, learning new frameworks in short timeframes, and building the confidence that you can tackle problems like this one.
 2. You need source control experience.
 3. You need experience presenting your work.
 4. You need to experience how to separate UI concerns from logic.
-Most of your work today has likely tightly coupled logic and user interface code.
+Most of your student work so far has tightly coupled logic and user interface code.
 5. You to need experience writing unit tests for logic you create.
 You will see that there are certain approaches that work better than others to effectively automate your testing.
 6. You need to experience writing end-to-end tests.
 That is easiest to do with web frameworks.
 Scripting end-to-end testing for UI frameworks such as JavaFX, Winforms, or TKinter can be very arcane.
-7. One of the most pervasive problems in our field is that the development process is considered separate from the test process.
-If you learn the Test Driven Design process, you will write better code that is durable and easier to maintain/refactor over time.
+7. One of the most pervasive problems in our field is that the development process is often separate from the test process.
+The Test Driven Design (TDD) process will help you write better code that is durable and easier to maintain/refactor over time.
 Your unit tests will help document how your application works simply by showing how the components and methods work are called, work together, and what they return.
 Therefore, you need to write tests *as you develop* an application.

 #### I Know React/Angular/Vue/otherSPAFrameworkHere.
 Can I Use That?

 No. You must use a server framework that renders HTML on the server.
 SPA development is prohibited due to complexity and higher risk of overall project failure.

-### Source Control
+### Source Control via Git and GitHub

-Your project will be hosted on a public GitHub repository.
+Your project will be hosted on a [public GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
 Each team will have a separate GitHub repository created by the team member(s).

-If you have never used source control, watch some videos on `git` and create a free GitHub account.
+If you have never used source control, [watch some videos on `git`](https://www.youtube.com/results?search_query=git+for+beginners) and create a free GitHub account.
 If you are uncomfortable working with command line tools, install GitHub Desktop or GitKraken (my personal preference) to give you a friendly interface.

 `git` is *essential* for all software engineers regardless of industry and skill level.
 Do not graduate without expertise in source control, including proficiency in branching, merging, and pull requests.
 Note that these more advanced topics are not taught by KSU, so you need to make this a personal goal.
 Use this project to get started learning `git` and carry your knowledge forward after the course ends.

-The best developers *always use source control even when working alone*.
-It is an essential skill you must develop.
+[The best developers *always use source control even when working alone*.](https://dev.to/nash4253/why-source-control-is-important-for-developers--5d8j) It is an essential skill you must develop.

-### Documentation
+### Documentation Written in Markdown

 All documentation will be written in [Markdown](https://www.markdownguide.org/) and checked into your team GitHub repository.